Percy Pardiwala, Sr. Adv., & Madhur Aggarwal, A.Rs for the Assessee. A. Mohan, CIT D.R for the Revenue.

 The learned CIT has tailed to appreciate that the decision of 1-Gate (supra) has not been litigated further by the Income-tax department.

 On the facts and M the circumstances of the case and in law, the learned CIT has legally erred in denying the Appellant due deduction of Rs.
-39,73,71,366/-, claimed under section 10B of the Act.
+39,73,71,366/-, claimed under section 10B (of Income Tax Act, 1961).

-4.1 On the facts and in the circumstances of the case and in lass, the teamed CIT has legally erred in direction the AO to initiate penalty proceedings under Section 271(1)(c) for furnishing inaccurate particulars of income.
+4.1 On the facts and in the circumstances of the case and in lass, the teamed CIT has legally erred in direction the AO to initiate penalty proceedings under Section 271(1)(c) (of Income Tax Act, 1961) for furnishing inaccurate particulars of income.

 The learned CIT has failed to appreciate the fact that the position adopted by the Appellant is in fullest conformity with the decision of CIT v.
 I-Gate Global Solutions Ltd. (supra).